-POEA was reported to be severely irritating to the skin and corrosive to the eyes when tested in rabbits (Birch, 1977).
-The irritation potential of POEA is consistent with the surface-active properties of surfactants in general.
+POEA was reported to be severely irritating to the skin and corrosive to the eyes when tested in rabbits surfactants in general.
 Surfactants with these properties are intentionally used in consumer products such as soaps, shampoos, laundry detergents, and various other cleaners.
-By virtue of their intended physicochemical properties, POEA and the other surfactants in consumer products interact with and solubilize lipid components characteristic of skin and mucous membranes.
+By virtue of their intended physico-chemical properties, POEA and the other surfactants in consumer products interact with and solubilize lipid components characteristic of skin and mucous membranes.